 Notice that for any $k=1,\ldots,m$, the equation $t_k=\bar S_k^{-1}(W_k^*)$ is satisfied if and only if where $l_k=\sum_{i=1}^n \left(t_k\wedge Y_i-t_{k-1}\wedge Y_i\right)\exp(\beta^{*\top} X_i)$.
 Finally, consider $k=m+1$.
 Since we did not observe the $m+1$-th failure, we only get partial information.
 In particular, $t_{m+1}=\bar S_{m+1}^{-1}(W_{m+1}^*)$ implies $\lambda_{m+1}^*\leq-\log(W_{m+1}^*)/l_{m+1}$; we recommend using $\lambda_{m+1}^*\sim\mbox{Exp}(l_m\vee 2l_{m+1})$.

 The fiducial sampler for the baseline hazard is summarized in Algorithm~\ref{alg:baseline}.

-Because the fiducial inversion is not using any smoothness assumptions on $\lambda_0(t)$, the fiducial distribution of $\lambda_0^*(t)$ is very rough and does not concentrate near the true distribution.
-However, using similar arguments as in \cite{cuihannig2019} the fiducial distribution of the cumulative baseline hazard $\Lambda_0^*(t)=\int_0^t \lambda_0^*(s)\,ds$ satisfies a Bernstein-von Mises theorem, and concentrates near the true cumulative baseline hazard $\Lambda_0(t)=\int_0^t \lambda_0(s)\,ds$.
-Finally, we remark that the confidence interval for cumulative baseline hazard $\Lambda_0(t)$ were very conservative.
+Because the fiducial inversion does not use any smoothness assumptions on $\lambda_0(t)$, the fiducial distribution of $\lambda_0^*(t)$ is very rough and does not concentrate near the true distribution.
+However, using similar arguments as in \cite{cuihannig2019}, the fiducial distribution of the cumulative baseline hazard $\Lambda_0^*(t)=\int_0^t \lambda_0^*(s)\,ds$ satisfies a Bernstein-von Mises theorem, and concentrates near the true cumulative baseline hazard.
+Finally, we remark that the confidence intervals for the cumulative baseline hazard were very conservative.
 This is not surprising as the proposed fiducial inference concentrates its power on estimating $\beta$.

 \begin{remark} \yifan{As we have seen in inverting the DGA, the fact that $\lambda_0$ can be chosen freely implies that the failure times do not carry any substantial information about $\beta$.} If additional restrictions were placed on the baseline hazard, e.g., some level of smoothness, then the inversion \eqref{eq:Qlambda} may not exist for all $W_j^*$, $j=1,\ldots,m+1$.
-This in turn would change the generalized fiducial distribution of $\beta^*$ be reweighting it by the probability that the inversion exists making it no longer related to the partial likelihood of the Cox model.
-This insight provides a new understanding of the fact, that the Cox model is based on a likelihood function that eliminates the nuisance parameter $\lambda_0(t)$ which can be arbitrary, leaving a function that depends only on the regression coefficients of interest \citep{cox1972regression}. \end{remark}
+This in turn would change the GFD of $\beta^*$ by reweighting it by the probability that the inversion exists making it no longer related to the partial likelihood of the Cox model.
+This insight provides a new understanding of the fact that the Cox model is based on a likelihood function that eliminates the nuisance parameter $\lambda_0(t)$ which can be arbitrary, leaving a function that depends only on the regression coefficients of interest \citep{cox1972regression}. \end{remark}